National Payment Processing

 Based on phone calls to agents and online research, it appears that National Payment Processing may be affiliated with, or connected to, a few other credit card processing companies about which details are unclear.
 The company may also have once been called 1st National Payment Processing, but there are at least two other companies that continue to use this name.
 Additionally, National Payment Processing may have a business relationship with Titan Merchant Services and Spectrum Merchant Services, but the exact details of these relationships are also unclear.
 An agent of the company claimed that Titan was National Payment Processing’s processor but upon closer inspection it looks as though Titan is an agent or sub-ISO of the company.

-Based on its relationship with Wells Fargo as its Acquiring Bank and that the company supplies First Data processing equipment, it appears that National Payment Processing uses First Data for its payment processing network.
+Based on its relationship with Wells Fargo as its Acquiring Bank and the fact that the company supplies First Data processing equipment, it appears that National Payment Processing uses First Data for its payment processing network.
 More accurately, multiple merchants are reporting that the company is a reseller of iPayment, which is itself an ISO of First Data.

 In addition to providing credit card processing services, National Payment Processing also supplies electronic check processing and gift card programs.